 Standout Track: Learn How To Live

 Purists might scream about this low ranking, but for the follow-up to his breakthrough album, it’s justified.
-Again, a very good album, it’s only in the fifth spot because there are others that are better.
+Again, a very good/borderline great album, but it’s only in the fifth spot because there are others that are better.
 Stacked up against Don’t Say No, it’s a step down.
-The production (and songs as well) seem bit “flat” when compared to Don’t Say No, and worst of all, it suffers a little too much from a problem that most Billy Squier albums are known for: It’s too “top heavy” – with the popular (read; better) songs stacked toward the first half of the album.
+The production (and songs as well) seem bit “flat” when compared to Don’t Say No, and worst of all, it suffers a little too much from a problem that haunts most Billy Squier albums: It’s too “top heavy” – with the popular (read; better) songs stacked toward the first half of the album.

 HEAR & NOW

 Produced By: Godfrey Diamond, Billy Squier, Jason Corsaro

 Release Date: June 14, 1989

 Highest Chart Position: 64

 Standout Track: Mine Tonight

 A much more focused (not to mention better-sounding) album than its predecessor, Enough Is Enough, Hear & Now sounds like a lot more effort was put into it.
 We hope that’s true, because it came three years after Enough, a long time, especially considering he didn’t tour for the previous disc.
 It garnered some airplay for him, a good thing, because it was the first time in five years the world heard old Billy over the air.
 But five years out of the radio and concert circuit is a long time in any era, not to mention that tastes changed (most of his contemporaries in the “Class of 1981” – REO, Styx, Journey, Foreigner, Pat Benatar, Loverboy, etc.- had either peaked or broken up by this late date, and hair metal – and Guns n’ Roses – were the big news of the day) and sadly, commercially he was too far in decline by this point to ever make it back to the top.